But other venues cling to systems harmful to the climate.

-While all eyes were focused on the action in the pool, behind the scenes, the Olympic aquatic sports venue was also leading the way in environmentally friendly cooling systems, London-based Environmental Investigation Agency (EIA) revealed in a communiqué.
+While all eyes have been focused on the action in the pool, behind the scenes, the Olympic aquatic sports venue is also leading the way in environmentally friendly cooling systems, London-based Environmental Investigation Agency (EIA) revealed in a communiqué.

 Globally, HFCs account for about one per cent of all greenhouse gas emissions, and this could rise to nearly 20% by the middle of the century, unless urgent action is taken, EIA warned.